GACJ/callingitround/content/docs/calling/less_common_calling_positions/index.md

 You've learned most of the major (ha) calling positions!
 This is no minor (ha) feat.
 But of course, there are dozens more calling positions; how is anybody supposed to keep track?

 If you are needing to learn a new calling position, it's likely because you have found or have been given a composition to learn that has a new-to-you calling position in it.
 Depending on how it is notated, it may or may not be obvious to see where the observation bell is in the lead head after the call is made.
 However, you have a few options for recourse: you can ask a band member or mentor, or you can look up the calling positions either in John Harrison's [Glossary](http://jaharrison.me.uk/Ringing/Glossary/index.html#top) or on [Composition Library in the Help at the very bottom](https://complib.org/help).
-Other print resources may exist as well, but I'm not aware of print resources that have in-depth explanations of calling positions not already covered in _Calling It Round_.
+Other resources may exist as well; please contact me if you'd like them linked here.

 ## Exercises

-### Quiz this
+### Answer this

 For the questions below, assume Plain Bob Major with the tenor as observation bell unless otherwise specified.